cccbr/belfryprojects/content/docs/060-stakeholder-engagement/engagement-ideas/index.md

 Ask someone else, with an eye for detail, to read and correct information before it is published.

 {{< hint info >}}
 **TOP TIP** Explain the benefits for each stakeholder.
 Why should they be involved?
-Analyse carefully and have responsers for "naysayers".
+Analyse carefully and have responses for "naysayers".
 {{< /hint >}}

 ## Specific Means of Communication